Different Types of Watch Clasps & How to Use Them

 Double Push-Button Butterfly Clasp | Image Source: strapsco.com

-It is called the butterfly deployant because it’s closing and opening processes are similar to those of butterflies.
-The butterfly clasp is used with both metal bracelets and non-metal straps.
-When used with straps, it has a metal pin buckle on one end so that it can be inserted into the holes on the strap’s larger side and adjusted to fit the size of the wrist.
-Like other clasps, these clasps also come with a push-button locking mechanism.
+This type of clasp is suitable for both metal bracelets and non-metal straps.
+When used with non-metal straps, it includes a metal pin buckle on one end, allowing it to be inserted into the holes on the larger side of the strap and adjusted for a personalized fit.
+Similar to other clasps, the butterfly clasp incorporates a push-button locking mechanism for added security.

 4. The Jewelry clasps

-The jewelry clasp is the simplest type of watch clasp.
-It is made up of two small pieces of metal that are connected by a hinge.
-The jewelry clasp is only attached to one side of the bracelet.
-When you want to wear the bracelet, you have to close the clasp by inserting the metal piece through the hole on the other side of the bracelet and lightly pressing it down.
+The jewelry clasp is a minimalist and straightforward type of watch clasp.
+Comprising two small metal pieces connected by a hinge, it is attached to one side of the bracelet.
+To wear the bracelet, you simply close the clasp by inserting one metal piece through the hole on the other side and gently pressing it down.
+Once closed, it seamlessly blends with the bracelet, resembling an additional link.

 A Women's Watch